Huegoxaga/notes/python/tools-and-packages.md

   - `le.fit_transform(['A', 'A', 'B', 'C'])` load the labels and return the encoding result `[0, 0, 1, 2]`
   - `le.inverse_transform([2, 2, 1])` convert indices into list of categorical labels
 - StandardScaler
+  - To transform attributes with a Gaussian distribution and differing means and standard deviations to a standard Gaussian distribution with a mean of 0 and a standard deviation of 1
   - `from sklearn.preprocessing import StandardScaler`
   - `sc = StandardScaler()` apply Standardization for feature scaling
   - `X_train[:, 3:] = sc.fit_transform(X_train[:, 3:])` fit will get the mean and standard deviation, transform method will return the standardized value.
   - `X_test[:, 3:] = sc.transform(X_test[:, 3:])` only return the standardized value.
+- MinMaxScaler
+  - `from sklearn.preprocessing import MinMaxScaler`
+  - `sc = MinMaxScaler(feature_range=(0, 1))` Rescale data between 0 and 1
+  - `scaledX = scaler.fit_transform(X)` return the rescaled data
+- Normalizer
+  - Rescaling each observation (row) to have a second norm equal to 1
+  - `from sklearn.preprocessing import Normalizer`
+  - `sc = Normalizer().fit(X)`, then `normalizedX = sc.transform(X)`
 - Image Preprocessing

 ### sklearn.feature_extraction